thehubbard/esa-pyxel/docs/source/references/model_groups/readout_electronics.rst

 This model only applies to the :py:class:`~pyxel.detectors.MKID` detector.

-There is a maximum limit to the achievable count rate, which is inversely proportional to the minimum distance in time between distinguishable pulse profiles: the so-called “dead time”, which is fundamentally determined by the recombination time of quasi-particles re-forming Cooper pairs.
+There is a maximum limit to the achievable count rate, which is inversely proportional to the minimum distance in time between distinguishable pulse profiles: the so-called “dead time”, which is fundamentally determined by the recombination time of quasi-particles re-forming Cooper pairs :cite:p:`2020:prodhomme`.

 The underlying physics of this model is described in :cite:p:`PhysRevB.104.L180506`; more information can be found on the website :cite:p:`Mazin`.